timothyburt/Momentum/mobile/momentum/src/README.md

-# Planner App
+# Momentum

-Planner App is a productivity tool designed to help users organize their tasks efficiently.
+Momentum is a productivity tool designed to help users organize their tasks efficiently.
 It combines an agenda view with a Pomodoro timer to enhance focus and time management.

 ## Features
 - **Agenda View**: Plan your day with a clear and organized agenda.